Content warning: the article contains descriptions of alleged domestic abuse that some readers may find disturbing.

 At the center of Depp’s current lawsuit is a Washington Post op-ed that Heard penned in 2018, in which she describes herself as “a public figure representing domestic abuse.”
 Heard doesn’t name Depp in the article, but Depp claims the piece nevertheless implied him as the abuser.
 Heard made previous domestic abuse allegations against Depp in 2016, something he says is referenced in the article.

-A major focus of the trial has been the topic of domestic violence, with Heard maintaining she was abused by Depp, but Depp claiming just the opposite: he was abused by her, and not the other way around.
+While Heard maintains she was abused by Depp, Depp claims just the opposite: he was abused by her, and not the other way around.

 Last week, Depp wrapped up his four-day-long testimony, with Tuesday representing Depp’s team resting its case.